vitobotta/hetzner-k3s/README.md

 ## Keeping a project per cluster

-I recommend you create a separate Hetzner project for each cluster, because otherwise multiple clusters will attempt to create overlapping routes.
+I recommend that you create a separate Hetzner project for each cluster, because otherwise multiple clusters will attempt to create overlapping routes.
 I will make the pod cidr configurable in the future to avoid this, but I still recommend keeping clusters separated from each other.
 This way, if you want to delete a cluster with all the resources created for it, you can just delete the project.

 ## changelog